 Once a student has submitted a contract, the contract is binding for the identified period of the contract (ie: academic year or spring semester only).
 Contract Release Requests may be submitted by a student on Student Portal on the University Housing website.
 All requests are reviewed by the Contract Release Review Team which meets bi-weekly during the academic year and monthly during the summer months.
 All Release requests are reviewed individually.
+Releases are contigent upon successful completion of any open University Housing Conduct Cases.
 Please refer to the process below for more details on what is required for a Contract Release request to be considered.

 |I am or will be no longer be enrolled at UWW due to graduation, transfer, or withdrawal beyond the current semester.||University Housing will verify this information through WINS or other University departments.|